xiedfchn/java-demo/README.md

 # java-demo

 ## Class
-A class is the blueprint from which individual objects are created./ Each bicycle was built from the same set of blueprints and therefore contains the same components.
+A class is the blueprint from which individual objects are created.\
+Each bicycle was built from the same set of blueprints and therefore contains the same components.
 In object-oriented terms, we say that your bicycle is an instance of the class of objects known as bicycle
 ## Abstract Class
 An abstract class is a class that is declared abstract—it may or may not include abstract methods.
 Abstract classes cannot be instantiated, but they can be subclassed.